Buying vs. Leasing a Car

 Disadvantages of Leasing

-Lease terms generally define how many miles you’ll be able to drive the car during that time.
-You may be charged per-mile fees, should you exceed that limit.
+Mileage Restrictions- Lease terms generally define how many miles you’ll be able to drive the car during that time.
+You may be charged per-mile feels, should you exceed that limit.

-Conditions will be set with your lease term.
-Fees may apply for damages, wear and tear or early termination.
+Fees Add Up- Conditions will be set with your lease team.
+Fees may apply for damages, wear and tear, or early termination.
 If your financial situation changes, you may not be able to get out of the lease without paying hefty penalties.

 Advantages of Buying

-When you purchase a car, you’re either paying cash up front or financing it.
-Either way, you will eventually have that car paid off and have full ownership.
+Ownership is Yours- When you purchase a car, you’re either paying cash up front or financing it.
+Either way, you’ll eventually have the car paid off and have full ownership.

-When you own your car, you’re able to customize it to your taste.
+Customization Options- When you own your car, you’re able to customize it to your taste.
 This may be changing hubcaps, a new paint job or adding accessories like a ski rack.
-Often times these changes are prohibited with a lease.
+Often these changes are prohibited with a lease.

 Disadvantages of Buying